AegixLinux/website/content/en/docs/philosphicals/chromebook.md

 ---
-title: Why the advent of Chromebooks was good
+title: Why the advent of the Chromebook wasn't all bad
 date: 2024-01-02
 description: >
   GNU-minded folks tend to hate on chromebook computers for many reasons, but let me explain why it was actually advantageous for us.